Yakutsk: Armenian Apostolic Church

+The construction of the Surb Karapet (Holy Forerunner) Church began in 2011 on the initiative and at the expense of the local Armenian cultural center.
+The building's design was executed in the traditional Armenian architectural style, and pink volcanic tuff, specially imported from Armenia, was used for its cladding.
+The consecration of the church took place on September 7, 2014.
+The consecration ceremony was performed by Archbishop Ezras, the head of the Russian and Novo-Nakhichevan Diocese of the Armenian Apostolic Church.
+The Surb Karapet Church became the northernmost temple of the Armenian Apostolic Church in the world.

 Administrative and municipal status

 Yakutsk is the capital of the Sakha Republic.
 As an inhabited locality, Yakutsk is classified as a city under republic jurisdiction.
 Within the framework of administrative divisions, it is, together with the settlement of Zhatay and eleven rural localities, incorporated as the city of republic significance of Yakutsk—an administrative unit with a status equal to that of the districts.
 As a municipal division, Yakutsk and the eleven rural localities are incorporated as Yakutsk Urban Okrug.
 The settlement of Zhatay is not a part of Yakutsk Urban Okrug and is independently incorporated as Zhatay Urban Okrug.